 Everything hangs on a single project.
 The oil payout is tied to GranMorgu, the giant offshore field led by France’s TotalEnergies, whose first barrels are not due until 2028.

 A new government now inherits the timing.
-President Jennifer Geerlings-Simons, in office since last year, must hold the line on spending through the lean pre-oil years without breaking the promises that underpin the restructuring.
+President Jennifer Geerlings-Simons, in office since last year, must hold the line on spending through the lean pre-oil years without breaking the promises behind the restructuring.

 What the Suriname debt restructuring means for other countries